kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 These are design questions to resolve during implementation; they do not change the alpha API shape described above.

-- **Should `CheckpointPod` and `RestorePod` be their own CRI service rather than methods on `RuntimeService`?** A separate service — alongside the existing `RuntimeService` and `ImageService` — could let checkpoint and restore be implemented by a component other than the container runtime, and would make testing and development easier by allowing an independent implementation or test double.
-The trade-off to tease out is that checkpoint/restore still needs deep runtime cooperation (freezing containers, driving CRIU through the OCI runtime, access to sandbox and container state), and a separate service means the kubelet has to discover and dial a second endpoint with its own version negotiation.
-To be decided during implementation.

 - **When the allocated Pod has a pending desired change (e.g. an in-place resize in progress), should the checkpoint also record that intent and reapply it on restore?** The checkpoint